Cray-HPE/docs-csm/operations/network/management_network/dell/backup.md

-# Backing up switch configuration
+# Back Up a Switch Configuration

-Copies the running configuration or the startup configuration to a remote location as a file.
+The following command copies the running configuration or the startup configuration to a remote location as a file.

-Relevant configuration

 ```
 switch# copy running-configuration {config://filepath | home://filepath |